Wookey-Technologies/magna-carta/CONTRIBUTING.md

 ### Making Changes

 > **Note**
-> Incase you missed it, you do not need to know how to make a PR to contribute.
+> In case you missed it, you do not need to know how to make a PR to contribute.
 Opening a Discussion or an Issue will allow the community to help decide on the best action and someone else can do the heavy lifting of creating the PR.

 #### Make changes in the web UI